paulburton0/nodegallery/README.md

 * GIF
 * BMP

-Nodegallery will also only include WEBM videos.
-Your videos must be converted/transcoded to WEBM in order to view them in nodegallery.
+Nodegallery will also only include HTML 5-compatible WEBM and MP4 videos.
+Your videos must be converted/transcoded to one of these formats in order to view them in nodegallery.

 Files and directories that start with a '.' (period) will not appear in nodegallery.

-It's probably a good idea to avoid image and video files with spaces and nonstandard URL characters in them.
+It's probably a good idea to avoid directory, image, and video names with spaces and nonstandard URL characters in them.